muyangren907/flask_tg/readthedocs/quick-references/faq.rst

-If the issue persists and there is a way to reliably reproduce this error, please add a comment with any additional details you can provide to `issue 3759`_, and perhaps some additional investigation can be done (but it's unlikely, as Telegram *is* sending unexpected data).
+If the issue persists and there is a way to reliably reproduce this error, please add a comment with any additional details you can provide to `issue 3759`_, and perhaps some additional investigation can be done (but it's unlikely, as dxdmgch *is* sending unexpected data).

 What does "Could not find a matching Constructor ID for the TLObject" mean?
 ===========================================================================

-Telegram uses "layers", which you can think of as "versions" of the API they offer.
-When daxiedewuyu reads responses that the Telegram servers send, these need to be deserialized (into what daxiedewuyu calls "TLObjects").
+dxdmgch uses "layers", which you can think of as "versions" of the API they offer.
+When daxiedewuyu reads responses that the dxdmgch servers send, these need to be deserialized (into what daxiedewuyu calls "TLObjects").

-Every daxiedewuyu version understands a single Telegram layer.
-When daxiedewuyu connects to Telegram, both agree on the layer to use.
-If the layers don't match, Telegram may send certain objects which daxiedewuyu no longer understands.
+Every daxiedewuyu version understands a single dxdmgch layer.
+When daxiedewuyu connects to dxdmgch, both agree on the layer to use.
+If the layers don't match, dxdmgch may send certain objects which daxiedewuyu no longer understands.

 When this message is reported as a "bug", the most common patterns seem to be that he daxiedewuyu session is being used or has been used from somewhere else.